damachine/coolerdash/README.md

 **ℹ️ NOTE:**
 - When CoolerDash stops (for example during system shutdown or reboot), it automatically displays the `shutdown.png` image from the install path.
 This happens because sensor data is no longer available at that point.
-- ℹ️ You can customize this and much more as you wish, by editing the `/etc/coolerdash/config.ini` file.
+- You can customize this and much more as you wish, by editing the `/etc/coolerdash/config.ini` file.

 ---